Pavalar Varadharajan: In popular culture

+The song "Nattupura paatu" from the 1996 film of the same name (Note: The film was scored by Ilaiyaraaja, with lyrics written by Kasthuri Raja who was the film's director as well.) contains the line "Paavalaru varadharaasan / Paadi vecha paatu ithu".

-Varadharajan is briefly portrayed by Ken Karunas in a short film on Ilaiyaraaja that premiered at Ilaiyaraaja's golden jubilee felicitation held in Chennai by the Government of Tamil Nadu on 13 September 2025.
+Varadharajan is briefly portrayed in a short film on Ilaiyaraaja that premiered at Ilaiyaraaja's golden jubilee felicitation, held in Chennai by the Government of Tamil Nadu on 13 September 2025.